dod-dtic/restful-ocr/README.md

 # restful-ocr
 A NodeJS project which will allow a client to post an image to the api and return the text from the image.

-restful-ocr currently supports two modes of recognizing text in images.
-It makes use of tesseractjs or and installed copy of the tesseract program.
-The reason for supporting two forms of tesseract is if performance isnt a concern and you do not have the desire or ability to install the tesseract-ocr application tesseractjs is a usable alternative.

 ## Installation
 ### Prerequisites
 * nodejs (>= 6.9.0) installed on your server